Mathieu-Poirier/Assignment-1/README.md

 # Assignment-1 for Object-Oriented Anlysis & Design
 This program defines a set of classes representing different shapes such as rectangles, ovals, squares, and circles.
 It utilizes a canvas (CCanvas) to generate a specified number of random shapes, ensuring uniqueness based on their information (dimensions and type).

-## This program ensures uniqueness with hashcodes based on paramaters based into a shapes contructor
+## This program ensures uniqueness with hashcodes based on paramaters passed into a shapes contructor

 Rectangle Example: